bcgov/api-specs/geocoder/AddressExchangeSchema.md

 Given the following addresses for UBC in Vancouver:

 University of British Columbia -- 2329 West Mall,Vancouver,BC
-Koerner Library, University of British Columbia -- 958 Main Mall,Vancouver,BC
+Koerner Library -- 958 Main Mall,Vancouver,BC

 and assume that the Koerner library has three floors of rooms numbered 100-120,200-220, and 300-320